What an awesome weekend up at Buxton MTB - full results can now be found on the results page

-Big Hill Events are proud to announce the final round of the 2013 Victorian Enduro Series at Buxton MTB Park on Sunday 10th of November.
+For the third year running, Buxton MTB Park will host the final round of the popular Victorian Enduro Series on Sunday 9th of November.
 Although being held on the Sunday the park will be open to riders on Saturday afternoon and Big Hill Events are encouraging riders to come and pre-ride the course.

 The course itself is a 12k intermediate circuit of 100% singletrack which is bermed to an extent and as a result makes for a fun, fast flowing ride.